The robots meta tag and X-Robots-Tag made clear

 X-Robots-Tag pros:

-• Can be applied to various resources referenced by the HTTP response.
+- Can be applied to any resource referenced by the HTTP response, even the non-HTML one.

 X-Robots-Tag cons:

-• Requires server-level access and knowledge of server configuration, which can be challenging for website owners who don’t have direct control over server settings or don’t know how to configure them.
+- Requires server-level access and knowledge of server configuration, which can be challenging for website owners who don’t have direct control over server settings or lack technical experience.

 Regardless of the method you choose, it’s crucial to configure both robots meta tags and the X-Robots-Tag correctly to avoid unintended consequences.
 Misconfigurations can result in conflicting directives and can block search engines from indexing your entire site or specific pages.